 From overspending to neglecting their savings, people often engage in financially reprehensible behaviors that can lead to significant long-term consequences.

 By learning from these mistakes, you can make better financial decisions and take control of your financial future.

 When has your behavior been financially reprehensible?
 For example, someone shared, “I used to go to TJ Maxx on the way home from work and buy a dress to wear to work the next day because I knew I wouldn’t do laundry.”

 “Then, on the way to work, I’d go to CVS and buy underwear and tights and put them on in my car in the parking garage.”
-After polling the internet, here are ten more financially reprehensible behaviors people shared with us.
+After polling the internet, people shared ten more financially reprehensible behaviors with us.

 1. Don’t Choose an Unhealthy Option Over Convenience

 “I was so broke in college that I figured getting a venti vanilla latte at Starbucks was faster and cheaper than eating three meals a day.
 So let me tell you what drinking only coffee does over time: kidney stones,” shared one.

 “During an interview, I was told the salary range for a job was 45-55k, then asked for my preference.
 Thinking I was reasonably (but not over) qualified, I said, “50 sounds good”!
 Thankfully, the nice HR person ignored my naïveté, and I ended up with 55,” another admitted.

 Related: Living Your Best Life: Practical Tips To Live Your Best Life